DoriniTT/aiida-teros/README.md

 ### Why Use AiiDA-TEROS?

 - **Efficiency**: Automate repetitive and complex tasks involved in surface thermodynamics calculations, saving time and reducing the possibility of human error.
-- **Scalability**: Easily extend the workflow to study various oxide materials, including ternary oxides, and explore multiple surface orientations and terminations.
+- **Scalability**: Easily extend the workflow to study various ternary oxides materials (for the moment!), and explore multiple surface orientations and terminations.
 - **Reproducibility**: Ensure consistent computational procedures, which is essential for validating results and comparing studies across different systems.
 - **Customization**: Tailor calculation parameters to fit specific research needs while maintaining the integrity of the automated workflow.